ashleybaxter/iamashley/_posts/2018-08-23-why-i-quit-wedding-photography.markdown

 layout: post
 title:  "Why I Quit Wedding Photography"
 date:   2018-08-23
-banner_image: wedding.jpg
+featured_image: assets/images/posts/wedding.jpg
-tags: [business, personal, jack]
+tags: [business, personal, with-jack, photography]
 ---

 <iframe src='https://share.transistor.fm/e/ce965955' width='100%' height='180' frameborder='0' scrolling='no' seamless='true'></iframe>

 On Sunday 12th August I photographed my last wedding.
 Not of the season, but forever.

-When I tell people this they seem surprised. _"But you love photography and you're good at taking photos!"_.
-I still love photography.
+When I tell people I've quit wedding photography they seem surprised. _"But you love photography and you're good at taking photos!"_ I still love photography.
 That hasn't changed because I don't want to do wedding photography any longer.

 There were a few factors that influenced my decision to stop photographing weddings.
 Some positive, some negative.